yamunariver/Az104/README.md

 the size of virtual machine

 ## Exp: When you deploy a resource by using a template, you can mention the resource group for the deployment.
 The resource group is a container for Azure resources and makes it easier to manage the resources.

+## You are creating an Azure virtual machine that will run Windows Server.

+You need to ensure that VM1 will be part of a virtual machine scale set.

+Which setting should you configure during the creation of the virtual machine?

+Select only one answer.

+Availability options

+Azure Spot instance

+Management

+Region

+## Exp: You must configure the virtual machine scale set from the availability options.
+Azure spot instance is used to add virtual machines with a discounted price.
+Region will not affect the configuration of the availability options.
+The management setting allows you to configure the monitoring and management options for the virtual machine.